 - 1 cup light brown sugar

-- 4 oz. good milk chocolate bar (I used Godiva), chopped finely and/or grated
+- 4 oz. good milk chocolate bar, chopped finely or grated

 - 10 oz mini semi-sweet chocolate chips